Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

 # Multitech RGW Setup

-This page covers the following operating systems:
+This page covers setting up the RGW which are detailed in different sections as follows:

  * [Hardware Setup]
  * [Accessing the RGW]